 Sarah is an Expressive Artist and Arts Facilitator specializing in a whole person-centered approach for creating art.
 She is an avid painter, dancer and ceramic sculptor and can often be found dancing while painting.

-Sarah’s paintings have been featured in galleries, juried exhibits and are in private collections.
+Sarah’s paintings and sculptures have been featured in galleries, juried exhibits and are in private collections.
 Sarah resonates with outsiders and informally trained artists.
 She is self-taught and is a process-oriented artist.
 After raising her artistically talented son as an only parent, she is emerging in her own creative process and arts based restorative community projects.
-Sarah's abstract paintings are currently featured at the Lori Austin Gallery in Sebastopol, California.
+Sarah's ceramics are currently featured at the Lori Austin Gallery in Sebastopol, California.